gnjack/FoosBot/README.md

 ## Adding integration to a Room

-When you `yarn deploy` or `yarn promote` Claudia JS will be return the URL to access the latest or stable version of your FoosBot API.
+When you `yarn deploy` or `yarn promote` Claudia JS will return the URL to access the latest or stable version of your FoosBot API.
 Copy this url and add `/descriptor` to the end.
 Now navigate to the HipChat room, select 'Integrations' on the menu option and follow steps below:

 * Click 'Install new integration' (must be room admin)
 * 'Build your own Integration'